python-can-define-radio/sdr-course/classroom_activities/Ch06_Applications/020_Noise_Jammer.md

 # Noise Jammer

+ℹ️ This material coincides with material from SDR slideshow E (all slides).

 ## Disclaimer

 Intentionally disrupting someone's wireless connection (i.e., using a jammer) is illegal in most countries.
 This should only be used for research purposes in an environment that is sufficiently radio-shielded from other electronics.